Calcium Bromide Dihydrate Crystals and Solution Manufacturers, with SDS GHS MSDS Sheet

 13. Disposal Considerations

-Although not a listed RCRA hazardous waste, it may exhibit one or more characteristics of a hazardous waste and require appropriate analysis to determine specific disposal requirements.
-Dispose of container and unused contents in accordance with federal, state and local requirements.
+Although not a listed USA-RCRA hazardous waste, it may exhibit one or more characteristics of a hazardous waste and require appropriate analysis to determine specific disposal requirements.
+Dispose of container and unused contents in accordance with law.

 14. Transport Information